wushouhe/fabric-tools/build-hyperledgerFabric-for-SLES-linux-on-z.md

 a fully *dockerized* development or proof-of-concept Hyperledger Fabric environment.

-The procedures in this guide are tailored for Red Hat Enterprise Edition (RHEL) 7.x.
-Due to the ongoing development activity within the Hyperledger project, there is a chance that portions of this document may become obsolete or out of date.
+The procedures in this guide are tailored for SUSE Linux Enterprise Server (SLES) 12 SP1.
+Due to the ongoing development activity within the
+Hyperledger project, there is a chance that portions of this document may become obsolete or out of date.